mohitkhosla/client-panel/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can first run:

 ### `npm start`